wojpo/wojpo/README.md

     print(wojpo.education)

-    >   Currently in the middle school
+    >   Currently in the high school

 ## 🎓 Skills